House panel preps subpoenas on White House security clearances, 2020 census

 The panel, led by Chairman Elijah Cummings, D-Md., is expected to vote along party lines on a resolution to subpoena the testimony of former White House personnel security director Carl Kline to discuss the security clearance process at the White House.

-The vote sets up a confrontation with the White House, with primary targets for the Democratic-led probe including the president's daughter Ivanka Trump and his son-in-law Jared Kushner.
+The vote sets up a confrontation with the White House, with primary targets for the Democratic-led probe including the president's daughter Ivanka Trump and his adviser and son-in-law, Jared Kushner.
 Cummings has also raised concerns about national security adviser John Bolton and former national security adviser Michael Flynn.

-Cummings revealed on Monday that a White House whistleblower, Tricia Newbold, had told both Republican and Democratic committee staffers in both parties that 25 denials for security clearances had been overturned during the Trump administration.
+Cummings revealed on Monday that a White House whistleblower, Tricia Newbold, had told Republican and Democratic committee staffers that 25 denials for security clearances had been overturned during the Trump administration.

 Jared Kushner speaks out on White House security clearanceApril 2, 201902:01